Dayavats/samvaad/samvaad-frontend/README.md

-# Samvaad – Social Wellness Platform
+# Samvaad – Social Wellness Platform by Daya Vats

 Welcome to **Samvaad**, a progressive web app (PWA) for emotional wellness, support, and community.
 Samvaad lets you connect with counselors and peers, share stories, chat in real time, and access motivational content.